 No, there are no side effects of fennel consumption either on the mother or the baby’s health (1).
 It has GRAS (Generally Regarded As Safe) status in the US.

-No study has directly pointed to any complication or problem arising out of having fennel when breastfeeding (4).
+No study has directly pointed to any complication or problem arising out of adding fennel to the maternal diet with respect to breastfeeding (4).
 It means it is up to the mother’s discretion to consume it (5).
 Nevertheless, you can consult a lactation expert before consuming fennel to ensure that you rule out all possible side-effects.
 Several hospitals and medical centers recommend expectant and lactating mothers to avoid fennel under certain circumstances (6).